stanfordnlp/stanza-train/README.md

 <h2 align="center">Training Tutorials for the Stanza Python NLP Library</h2>

 This repo provides step-by-step tutorials for training models with [Stanza](https://github.com/stanfordnlp/stanza) - the official Python NLP library by the Stanford NLP Group.
-All neural modules in Stanza, including the tokenzier, the multi-word token (MWT) expander, the POS/morphological features tagger, the lemmatizer, the dependency parser, and the named entity tagger, can be trained with your own data.
+All neural processors in Stanza, including the tokenzier, the multi-word token (MWT) expander, the POS/morphological features tagger, the lemmatizer, the dependency parser, and the named entity tagger, can be trained with your own data.

 This repo is meant to complement our [training documentation](https://stanfordnlp.github.io/stanza/training.html), by providing runnable scripts coupled with toy data that makes it much easier for users to get started with model training.
 To train models with your own data, you should be able to simply replace the provided toy data with your own data in the same format, and start using them with Stanza right after training.